2010 Copiapó mining accident: Initial search

 Rescuers attempted to bypass the rockfall at the main entryway through alternative passages but found each route blocked by fallen rock or threatened by ongoing rock movement.
 After a second collapse on 7 August, rescuers were forced to use heavy machinery while trying to gain access via a ventilation shaft.
-Concerns that additional attempts to pursue this route would cause further geological movement halted attempts to reach the trapped miners through previously existing shafts, and other means to find the men were sought.
+Concerns that additional attempts to pursue this route would cause further geological movement halted attempts to reach the trapped miners through any of the existing shafts, and other means to find the men were sought.

 The accident happened soon after sharp criticism of the government's handling of the Chilean earthquake and tsunami.
-Chile's President, Sebastián Piñera, cut short an official trip and returned to Chile in order to visit the mine.
+Chile's President, Sebastián Piñera, cut short an official trip to Colombia and returned to Chile in order to visit the mine.

 Exploratory boreholes about 16 cm in diameter were drilled in an attempt to find the miners.
 Out-of-date mine shaft maps complicated rescue efforts, and several boreholes drifted off-target due to drilling depth and hard rock.
 On 19 August, one of the probes reached a space where the miners were believed to be trapped, but found no signs of life.

 On 22 August, the eighth borehole broke through at a depth of 688 m, at a ramp near the shelter where the miners had taken refuge.
 For days the miners had heard drills approaching and had prepared notes, which they attached to the tip of the drill with insulation tape when it poked into their space.
 They also tapped on the drill before it was withdrawn, and these taps could be heard on the surface.
-When the drill was withdrawn a note was attached to it: "Estamos bien en el Refugio los 33" (English: "All 33 of us are fine in the shelter").
+When the drill was withdrawn a note was attached to it: "Estamos bien en el Refugio los 33" (English: "We are well in the Refuge - the 33").
 The words became the motto of the miners' survival and the rescue effort, and appeared on websites, banners and T-shirts.

 Hours later, video cameras sent down the borehole captured the first grainy, black-and-white, silent images of the miners.